Keep it Cash: Group stages town protest against a cashless society

 Nicola went on to say cash will enable people to keep control.

-"Although legislation has been promised to protect access to cash, many people are worried about businesses displaying signs such as ‘cash preferred’ or ‘card only’," continued Nicola.
+"Although legislation has been promised to protect access to cash, many people are worried about businesses displaying signs such as ‘cash preferred’ or ‘card only’," continued the spokesperson.

 "Some MPs have expressed concern regarding the potential programmable nature of any future digital currency.